omondiEric/whereYouArt/digital-mockup/digital-mockup.md

 ![gallery view opening](4gallery view w_ popup.png)

-Once the user closes the opening pop-up box, they are able to explore the gallery.
+Once the user closes the opening pop-up box by touching the 'x' at the top right corner, they are able to explore the gallery.

 ![interact with gallery](5gallery view w_ info.png)